 Malachi and Christmas

 First, we ask, Is Christmas in view in Malachi?
 The answer is yes and no. No, in the sense that Malachi was not given the details we now know about the first coming of Jesus separated by about 2,000 years from his second coming.
 He did not know that the work of Messiah to save and purify his people and to judge the world would happen in two separate comings.
-Peter (1 Peter 1:10-12) tells us that the prophets searched and enquired about the times when predicting the sufferings and later glories of Christ; but it was simply revealed to them that they were serving another generation and must be content to paint with broad strokes, and leave the details to be filled in by history.
+Peter tells us that the prophets searched and enquired about the times when predicting the sufferings and later glories of Christ (1 Peter 1:10–12), but it was simply revealed to them that they were serving another generation and must be content to paint with broad strokes, and leave the details to be filled in by history.

 Christmas and a Purified Priestly People

-The third question is, What does God aim to purify us of?
+The third question is this: What does God aim to purify us of?
 Of course, the answer is sin.
 But Malachi helps us get serious about becoming pure by being specific.
 Two kinds of impurity get special treatment in this book: marital unfaithfulness and the love of money.
 Christmas has to do with your marriage.
 Christ came to keep it pure and to give you the will and the power to keep your vows as long as you live.
 But in Malachi’s day, just like today, the people of God took their eyes off the coming of God, settled down into the world, and soaked up the mind and heart of their age, including its attitude toward marital unfaithfulness and divorce.
-In 2:14, the people ask why God does not regard their offerings, and Malachi answers,
+In Malachi 2:14, the people ask why God does not regard their offerings, and Malachi answers,

 The Essence of Christmas Purity

 Listen to what God says in Malachi 1:11, “From the rising of the sun to its setting my name is great among the nations, and in every place incense is (to be) offered to my name, and a pure offering; for my name is great among the nations, says the Lord of hosts.”
 Verse 14: “For I am a great King, says the Lord of hosts, and my name is feared among the nations.”
-In 2:5 God gave his life and peace to Levi, “and he feared me, and he stood in awe of my name.”
-And in 3:16 a book of remembrance is written for those “who feared the Lord and thought on (or esteemed) his name.”
+In Malachi 2:5, God gave his life and peace to Levi, “and he feared me, and he stood in awe of my name.”
+And in Malachi 3:16, a book of remembrance is written for those “who feared the Lord and thought on [or esteemed] his name.”